 $40 (portfolio of 3 images or Single Shot category)

-The prize pool this year, our biggest to date, is over $26,000 in cash and prizes.
+The prize pool for 2020 was our biggest to date, with over $26,000 in cash and prizes.
 The overall winner, Australasia's Top Emerging Photographer 2020, will walk away with $1,500 plus a Fujifilm X-T3 and XF18-55mm lens valued at $3,298 from our major sponsor, Fujifilm.
 The overall runner-up will win a Fujifilm X-Pro2 Graphite Edition with XF 23mm f/2 lens valued at $3,099.
 For a full list of all category prizes, visit this link.

 Get more stories like this delivered